PC/104: PC/104

 The original PC/104 bus derives from the ISA bus.
 It includes all the signals found on the ISA bus, with additional ground pins added to ensure bus integrity.
 Signal timing and voltage levels are identical to the ISA bus, with lower current requirements.
 The PC/104 specification defines two versions of the bus, 8-bit or 16-bit.
 The 8-bit version corresponds to the IBM XT and consists of 64 pins.
 The 16-bit version corresponds to the IBM AT and adds 40 additional pins, bringing the total to 104 (hence the name "PC/104").
-The signals marked J1/P1 are only found on the 8-bit version, while the 16-bit version adds the signals of J2/P2.
+The signals marked J1/P1 are found on both versions, while the signals of J2/P2 are found only on the 16-bit version.

-Since PC/104 is based on the ISA bus, it is often necessary to set the Base Address, IRQ, and DMA channel when installing a peripheral board.
+Since PC/104 is based on the ISA bus, it is often necessary to set the base address, IRQ, and DMA channel when installing a peripheral board.
 This is usually accomplished via the use of jumpers or DIP switches on the peripheral board.
 Failure to configure the peripheral correctly can cause a resource conflict and lead to erratic behavior.